pixelvirus/reddit/karma/README.md

 	Welcome!

-	What is your reddit username?
+	What is the reddit username?
 GabeNewellBellevue

 	Sort in descending or ascending order? ('d' or 'a') d

-	Getting your karma breakdown...this might take a few seconds
+	Getting karma breakdown...this might take a few seconds

 	r/motorsports: 2731
 	r/gaming: 1857